oskaygunacar/django-rest-finance-app/README.md

 You can make a "GET" request to this URL to get the user token to use the API.

 When sending an HTTP GET request, username and password must be sent in the request body.

+### How to Generate New API Token
+`/api/api-token-auth/generate/`

+You need to make a "GET" request to this URL with your current API Token to generate new API Token.
+After a succesfull request your access token will be renewed completely.
+Make a note of the new token or access your newly created token via the API Token Page page on the site.

+### On Site GET API Token and Generate New API Token

+`/account/api-token/`

+Visit this page (while you have logged in session) to get API Token on site.
+You can access this page by using navbar.

+## API Endpoints Documentation

 ### GET URLs
 - **List All Categories**: